maana-io/maana-clustering/USAGE.md

 Computes the mean Silhouette Coefficient of all samples.

+The silhouette ranges from −1 to +1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.

 ## Queries

 The following queries can be run from the graphQL playground